noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

 ## gotchas

+- remember: typescript is compile time type-checking
+  - so all of this goodiness is removed when shipped to prod

 ```js
 // calling a method on a numeric literal requires it to be in parentheses to aid the parser.
 (1).toExponential();